gahan-corporation/wyatt/docs/reference/reports.rst

 QWeb Reports
 ============

-Reports are written in HTML/QWeb, like all regular views in Odoo.
+Reports are written in HTML/QWeb, like all regular views in Gerp.
 You can use the usual :ref:`QWeb control flow tools <reference/qweb>`.
 The PDF rendering itself is performed by wkhtmltopdf_.